-Drop-In Availability: Wednesdays 3-4:30 pm most weeks; Thursdays 2-3 pm; immediately after class most days
+Drop-In Availability: Most Wednesdays 3:30-4:30; Thursdays 2-3 pm; following class most days

 This course uses Blackboard.

 Course Description

 This course is a continuation of Research Methods I. This semester, we will shift our focus from the design of research and the collection of data to the analysis and presentation of data.
 We will spend time on both qualitative and quantitative analytical strategies, with a particular focus on the use of computer technology in data analysis.
 Students will gain skills including the use of SPSS statistical processing software to conduct data analysis, the use and management of large datasets, the construction and analysis of tables, and the analysis and description of qualitative data.